 A lawn will use its late-spring feeding to restore its carbohydrate reserves, so it can get through the ups and downs of summer.
 Drought, heat, frequent mowing, and other stresses can damage a lawn.
 Therefore, by late summer, the grass will be ready for another application of fertilizer.
 The late-summer application is considered a "bridge feeding" to get the lawn through the fall.

+By late fall, it's time to start thinking about the next season.
 A substantial, late-season fertilizer application will help maintain some green color in the winter and create a quick green-up in the spring.
-The late fall application is important so that the lawn has help in the spring but not so much that it interferes with its natural growth cycle.
-The goal of this feeding is to nourish the lawn for its winter hibernation, not to make it nice and green over the cold months.
+However, keep your expectations in check: The goal of this late-fall feeding is to nourish the lawn for its winter hibernation, not to make it nice and green over the cold months.

 Get Local Advice

-A better source for tips on lawn care — and indeed all plant care — is a local extension service.
-Most universities have an extension that offers free advice online or through a phone-in hotline.
-The advantage of an extension is that its experts understand how to care for plants in your climate, something a national producer of fertilizer cannot do.
+A better source for tips on lawn care is a local extension service.
+Most universities have an extension office that offers free advice online or through a phone-in hotline staff by experts who understand how to care for plants in your climate, something a national producer of fertilizer cannot do.

 “Liming and Fertilizing Established Lawns.”
 UCONN Extension